muhammedjamsheer/Angular/Basics.md

    2.using @Output and EventEmitter.

-   * This method is used when we  want to share data changes when an event occurs  like button clicks, form entires etc..
+   * This method is used when we  want to share data changes when an event occurs  like button clicks, form entires etc.
-   * In child component, we have used @Output property to bind an EventEmitter.
-This event emitter emits data when a dom event occurs
+   * This is done by using a combination of @Output() decorator and EventEmitter() interface.
    * The child component raises the event and passes the data as the argument to the event.
 The parent component listens to events using event binding and reads the data

 __Example of parent to child cammunication__